anirudhkannan9/FollowUpHelper/README.md

 Roadmap:
-- Saved JSONs are saved with some keyword e.g. followuphelper backup so that it's easy for you to find
 - Next to the text field for URL for manual input, button to "Add URL of current page"
 - Filtering display of saved/added people.
 Filters: "All" "LinkedIn" etc.
 - Delete someone from the list by pressing '-' (including a confirmation dialog)